mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 > Save the valid paths discovered with Gobuster into a file named `gobuster_common.txt`,
 > or use a central file like `crAPI_wordlist.txt` to consolidate results from multiple scans.

-Gobuster is a highly aggressive scanner and generates significant traffic — making it easily detectable by intrusion detection systems (IDS).
-To reduce scan noise, consider using a [delay option](https://hackertarget.com/gobuster-tutorial/) between requests.

-🧪 Perform the following:
-- Run Gobuster against crAPI with the `common.txt` wordlist. **Remember to use HTTPS.**
-- Record all paths that return status codes `200` or `300` into a file named `crAPI_wordlist.txt`.

 ---

-## 4 – Enumerating crAPI with Gobuster and the Wordlist `quickhits.txt`
+## 4 – Continue Enumerating Discovered Paths with `common.txt`

-Repeat the process from step 3, but now use the `quickhits.txt` wordlist.
+The previous Gobuster scan identified several paths within crAPI.

+A discovered path may itself contain additional resources that are not visible when only enumerating the application root.

 🧪 Perform the following:

+- Review the paths discovered in step 3.

+- Choose one or more interesting paths and use Gobuster with `common.txt` to enumerate them further.

+- Add the discovered path to the target URL before running the scan.

-- Run Gobuster with the `quickhits.txt` wordlist.
+- Investigate and handle any responses that prevent Gobuster from completing the enumeration.

+- Examine any newly discovered paths.

-- Append all positive responses (200s and 300s) to your `crAPI_wordlist.txt`.
+- Add useful findings to your `crAPI_wordlist.txt`.
-- One path reveals a potential vulnerability — can you spot it?
-(No exploitation needed — just identify it.)

-> 💡 Hint: Look for endpoints that return more information than expected — or ones that suggest admin-level or internal access.
-> 💡 Hint: Look for paths that suggest admin interfaces, debugging tools, internal documentation, or unexpected exposure of data.
+> 💡 **Hint:** Not every discovered path will contain additional resources.

+> 💡 **Hint:** Different parts of the application may respond differently to invalid requests.

-> 📁 **Tip:** You can save results from this scan in a separate file like `gobuster_quickhits.txt`,
+> 📁 **Tip:** You can save the results from these scans in separate files, or continue adding verified paths to your `crAPI_wordlist.txt`.
-> or continue appending them to `crAPI_wordlist.txt` for a comprehensive path list.

-Your wordlist now reflects verified paths for crAPI.
-It’s a valuable tool for future scans.
+Continue enumeration where your findings suggest that additional resources may exist.

 ---

-## 5 – Enumerating crAPI with ZAP
+## 5 – Enumerating crAPI with an API-Specific Wordlist

-[OWASP ZAP](https://www.zaproxy.org/) is a free and open-source web analysis tool.
-Unlike [Burp Suite](https://portswigger.net/burp), ZAP provides full functionality without requiring a paid license.

-You’ll use ZAP’s automated scanning to map crAPI and detect potential issues.
+So far, you have used the general-purpose `common.txt` wordlist to discover and further enumerate paths within crAPI.

+SecLists also contains wordlists designed specifically for API endpoint discovery.

+Use the following wordlist:

+`/usr/share/seclists/Discovery/Web-Content/api/api-endpoints.txt`

 🧪 Perform the following:

-- Run an **automated scan** using the **AJAX spider**.
-- Review the **Site Tree** in the left pane — what do you learn?
-- Review the **Alerts** — do any match vulnerabilities from step 4?
-- Explore the **AJAX Spider** pane — what information does it reveal?
+- Use Gobuster with the `api-endpoints.txt` wordlist against paths discovered during the previous exercises.

+- Investigate and handle any responses that prevent Gobuster from completing the enumeration.

+- Compare the results with those obtained using `common.txt`.

+- Examine any newly discovered endpoints and their HTTP responses.

+- Add useful findings to your `crAPI_wordlist.txt`.

+> 💡 **Hint:** Different wordlists may reveal different parts of an application's attack surface.

+> 💡 **Hint:** A discovered endpoint does not necessarily need to return `200 OK` to be interesting.

+> 📁 **Tip:** You can save the results from these scans in separate files such as `gobuster_api.txt`, or continue adding verified paths to your `crAPI_wordlist.txt`.

+Compare what you discovered using the general-purpose and API-specific wordlists.
+Consider why one wordlist may discover endpoints that the other does not.

 ---